legacysurvey/legacysurvey/pages/dr8/description.rst

 Tractor catalogs are presented in "bricks" of approximate size 0.25\ |deg| |times| 0.25\ |deg|.
 Each brick is defined in terms of a box in RA,Dec coordinates.
 The image stacks use a simple tangent-plane (WCS TAN) projection around the brick center.
-The projections for the :math:`g,r,z` filters are identical.
+The projections for the :math:`g,r,z` filters are identical, with a pixel scale of 0.262\ |Prime|/pix.
+The projections for the four WISE filters also identical but with a pixel scale of 2.75\ |Prime|/pix.
 There are 662,174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
 The brick images have some overlap.